padraigfl/music-sequencer/README.md

 Originally I was just going to do a straight up replica of a Teenage Engineering Pocket Operator, but as I was using it very early on I realised it'd be way more fun to make something based on that kind of premise but designed to work on a mobile phone.

+- 16 step sequencer
+- 16 instrument options
-It's a 16 step sequencer which lets you save 16 patterns which you can then chain in whatever order you like.
-Each pattern contains two parts, the melody and a simple beat.
+- Save 16 sixteen step patterns
+- Which you can then chain in whatever order you like
+- (On the existing players) each pattern contains two parts, the melody (played with a selected instrument from options 1-15) and a simple beat (using instrument 16).

-You can choose from 15 different presets (sounds 1-15) for the melody and from 16 samples for the beat (sound 16)

 There's a largely redundant space at the top of the screen that will be used to more clearly convey what's going on when I know which bits are most confusing.

+It may be beneficial to watch some videos of pocket operators first to get an idea of what this would love to be.

 ## How it works

-https://padraig-operator.netlify.app/solo/melody/tutorial will hopefully explain some of it
+https://padraig-operator.netlify.app/solo/melody/tutorial will hopefully explain some of it, it's quite buggy right now unfortunately.

 As it was primarily designed with phones in mind, I designed everything with two point multitouch in mind.
 The solutions for desktop involve holding down the first value of a multitouch and then selecting the second after it turns blue.